upros/brski-cloud/draft-friel-anima-brski-cloud.md

 ### Option 2: EST redirect by cloud registrar

 As trust is already established via the Voucher, the pledge does a full TLS handshake against the local RA.

+This scenario is useful when there an existing EST server that has already been deployed, but it lacks BRSKI mechanisms.
+This is common in SmartGrid deployments.

 ~~~
 +--------+            +-----------+              +----------+